ClickerMonkey/aits/packages/cletus/README.md

 ## Contributing

 Contributions are welcome!
-Please see the main [AITS repository](https://github.com/ClickerMonkey/aeye) for contribution guidelines.
+Please see the main [@aeye repository](https://github.com/ClickerMonkey/aeye) for contribution guidelines.

 ## License